West Grey: Healthcare

 West Grey has one hospital in the Town of Durham: South Bruce Grey Health Centre, Durham.
 The hospital has an Emergency Department, laboratory, pharmacy, and diagnostic services.
 The West Grey Medical Clinic provides services by family doctors and allied health professionals.
 The Clinic is owned and managed by the Durham Hospital Foundation.

-Services

 Fire

 West Grey Fire Department has three stations: Durham, Ayton, and Neustadt.

 Library

 West Grey Public Library has three branches: Durham, Ayton, and Neustadt.

 Police

 Unlike most rural communities, West Grey maintains its own police force, the West Grey Police Service with headquarters in the Town of Durham.